 Historic Smithfield is available to host your wedding ceremony, cocktail hour and reception.
 Additionally, Historic Smithfield is able to host a variety of other special events, including, but not limited to: club meetings, corporate retreats, musical events, private parties, and birthday celebrations.

 A leader of the westward expansion, William Preston established Smithfield as his home after the Revolutionary War.
 After the completion of the Historic Smithfield Plantation in 1774, the facility served as a political and social center.
-Smithfield is on the National Register of Historic Places and the Virginia Landmarks Register and operates today as a historic house musuem in Blacksburg, VA.
+Smithfield is on the National Register of Historic Places and the Virginia Landmarks Register and operates today as a historic house museum in Blacksburg, VA.

 Other couples have also viewed: